-Montréal, Québec is Canada's second largest city after Toronto and the ninth largest city in North America.
+Montréal is Canada's second largest city after Toronto and the ninth largest city in North America.
 French is the official language and the city is the second largest primarily French-speaking city in the world, after Paris.
 Most of the inhabitants are bilingual, speaking both English and French and people switch easily between the two languages whenever they need to.

-Montréal is a great destination for those who love the outdoors.
+Montréal is a great destination for anyone who loves the outdoors.
 The city is as lovely for cyclists during the summer as it is for skiers during the winter.

-Yes, exciting transportation!
-There is plenty to see when walking around Montréal and the atmosphere is particularly lively.
-This is a bicycle-friendly town but the metro-system is easy to use and for easy sight seeing try the Hop-On Hop-Off bus.
-On cold winter days you can get around the city without ever stepping out into the cold.
-Montréal's city center has an underground transport system that connects the city in an ingenious way and spreads out up to 32 km.
+Cool constructions and exciting transportationYes, exciting transportation.
+This is a bicycle-friendly town but the metro-system is easy to use and for easy sight-seeing try the Hop-On Hop-Off bus.
+On cold winter days, you can get around the city without ever stepping out into the cold.
+Montréal's city centre has an underground transport system that connects the city in an ingenious way and spreads out up to 32 km.
 The subterranean city connects shops, music halls, theatres and art galleries and is the world's largest subterranean construction of its kind.
 It can be confusing so there's an Underground Walking Tour to make you feel right at home.
+There is plenty to see when walking around Montréal and the atmosphere is particularly lively.

-1.7 million live in Montréal.
+1.7 million people live in Montréal.
 The temperature can rise up to 26-28°C in the summer and during the winter daytime temperatures average at -2°C. The Canadian dollar (CAD) is the local currency.

 Experience something extraordinary on your way across the Atlantic.
 Read about the WOW stopover and visit Iceland on your way to Canada.